-Despite positive net income, we incurred a net loss per common unit because we accounted for the Merger as an equity transaction similar to a redemption or induced conversion of preferred stock, which resulted in a loss of \$377.1 million that was subtracted from net income attributable to common unitholders in the calculation of net loss per common unit for the year ended December 31, 2018.
+Despite positive income from continuing operations for the year ended December 31, 2018, we incurred a net loss from continuing operations per common unit because we accounted for the Merger as an equity transaction similar to a redemption or induced conversion of preferred stock, which resulted in a loss of \$377.1 million that was subtracted from net income attributable to common unitholders in the calculation of net loss per common unit for the year ended December 31, 2018.
 Please refer to Notes 4 and 21 of the Notes to Consolidated Financial Statements in Item 8.
 "Financial Statements and Supplementary Data" for further discussion.